-Continuing to show up when you’re burnout only amplifies the problem.
+Continuing to show up when you’re burnout amplifies the problem.

 What’s the difference between resistance and emptiness?
-There’s no universal answer.
-But I offer a few warning signs, from personal experience.
 Increased anxiety.
 Growing pessimism (and at times cynicism).
 Hopelessness.
-Desire to withdraw.
+A desire to withdraw.
 And listening to hit songs from the 1980s (easily the worst decade in the last century, or ever).

-If you’re empty, stop showing up.
-Recharge.
-Change your pace.
+If you’re empty, you don’t need to keep showing up.
+You need to recharge.
 Do something that fills your soul.

 As a general rule, you take yourself too seriously.
 I do too.
 We’re so concerned about finding our God-given purpose or raising healthy, successful kids or climbing the metaphorical ladder that we forget to have fun.
 Just look at how sensitive we’ve become as a culture.
 We’re offended if someone disagrees with us.
 We’re also offended if they agree with us.